 - Type ping 192.168.1.1 –t to ping router Internet Protocol address.
 Press enter key and stay there to make it run automatically.

-- If you find any error while performing above command then your router might have some other IP address.
+- If you find any errors while performing the above command, your router might have another IP address.

 5: Update Network Drivers

-- Type Device Manager on your taskbar search area or press Windows key+X at the same time.
+- Type Device Manager in your taskbar search area or press Windows key+X simultaneously.

 - Expand Network adapter option.
 Right-click on your WiFi network and tap on Update driver.